 Multi-path list items are a little tricker to solve because different elements lead to different paths and may invoke a number of different actions.
 During testing, multi-path list item resulted in the test subjects activating unintended features because they thought a given element would lead them to the product page when in fact it invoked a different outcome, such as expanding list item content, a tooltip, taking them to an offer page, etc.

-During testing, two design patterns were found to reduce – and often entirely eliminate – any hit-area confusion, as it helped the test subjects understand which elements in the multi-path list item led to the same path and which didn’t:
+During testing, two design patterns were found to reduce – and often entirely eliminate – any hit-area confusion, as it helped the test subjects understand which elements in the multi-path list item led to the same path and which didn’t.

-1) Synchronize the hover effects for all elements which lead to the same path.
 When there’s multiple interactive elements within the same product list item, it becomes increasingly difficult for users to figure out where each element will take them.
 To help users understand where each interactive element will lead them, a simple solution is to synchronize all elements which lead to the same path.